janus-idp/backstage-showcase/docs/onboard-openshift.md

 This is a recommended list to start creating your platform guide to successfully onboard teams and applications into OpenShift.

 - [ ] 1- Project Provisioning per Team
   - [ ] Create namespaces for Lower Level Environment
     - [ ] Give users access to each LLE and registry
     - [ ] Projects setup
     - [ ] Resource Management
-- [ ] Access to templates and guidelines (Internal Wiki/Repos)
 - [ ] 2- Application Configuration in OpenShift
   - [ ] Application access (If the team specified the inbound/outbound dependencies)
   - [ ] Network policies per each namespace following company guidelines
+  - [ ] Application route definition
   - [ ] Firewall rules setup per each component/dependency
-- [ ] CI/CD
+- [ ] 3- CI/CD
   - [ ] CI/CD access (For ex.
-Jenkins)
+Jenkins/OpenShift Pipelines)
-  - [ ] OpenShift access to the company registry
+  - [ ] OpenShift access to the company registry.
+For example: [Quay Container Registry] (https://quay.io/)
-- [ ] Integrations required from OpenShift
+- [ ] 4- Integrations required from OpenShift
-  - [ ] Access to the Company Image Scanning
   - [ ] Access to the Company Application Logging Tooling
     - [ ] Create a new index for the application.
-  - [ ] Access to the Company Observability tooling
+  - [ ] Access to the Company Observability & Monitoring tooling
-- [ ] Security
+- [ ] 5- Security
   - [ ] Access to any Auth/Authorization/Policies tool that’s required for the application
     - [ ] Create new policies
   - [ ] Certificate creation is defined, and guidelines are shared.
   - [ ] Access to the Company Vault
   - [ ] Access to the certificates repository
     - [ ] Create new certificates
-    - [ ] 3 - Send a welcome email to Developers
+- [ ] 6- Send a welcome email to Developers

 #### Step 2 Welcome OpenShift